danascheider/oauth-2-rails-react/ch-4-ex-3/README.md

 Another case involving users is the `/approve` endpoint of the auth server.
 In this handler, when the `response_type` is set to `'token'`, a 500 response is returned if the user is missing.
 However, in the book's examples, if the `response_type` is `'code'`, there is no validation to make sure the user exists.
 I've changed this so the presence of a user is validated for both response types and an error returned if no user is present.

 In the protected resource, all users have the same permissions, so in the client's `/produce` handler, I've used the last saved access token in the database regardless of who the user is.
-Obviously if users had access to different data, we would need to ensure the correct user's data is requested.
+The protected resource is also agnostic to users, accepting any existing and un-expired token.
+(It also doesn't do other validations, such as verifying the client or that the access token's scopes are all among the client's scopes.
+Since this auth server only handles authorization for this protected resource, it's safe to assume all registered clients are able to access the resource.)
+Obviously if different users had access to different data, we would need to ensure the correct user's data is requested.

 ### Request Model